 Apple’s iCloud has always been criticized for the lack of enough storage space, on the free plan that they offer.
 The company offers just 5 GB of cloud storage for the free plan, which is not even good enough to store all the photos that we have in our library.
-If you want more storage space, you will have to shell out at least $0.99 a month for the base 50 GB plan.
+If you want to avoid frequent “iCloud Storage Full” messages, you will have to shell out at least $0.99 a month for the base 50 GB plan.
 Unfortunately, this has forced people to look for better cloud storage options.

 Google Photos is rapidly growing to be one of the best places to store all your photos, especially because of the fact that it offers unlimited storage if you’re willing to let Google reduce the file size of your images, without sacrificing much on quality.
 With Google Photos unlimited storage, you will be able to store unlimited photos up to a maximum resolution of 16 MP, but if you want to store images at its full resolution and size, your 15 GB free allocation on Google Drive will be used up.
 Still, 15 GB is much more than what Apple has to offer.

-So, if you’re running very low on your iCloud storage space (even you can try with low memory iPhone), you might be interested in moving all your beautiful photos to Google Photos, especially because of the unlimited storage space that Google brings to the table.
+So, if you’re running very low on your iCloud storage space and getting “iCloud Storage Full” popups (even you can try with low memory iPhone), you might be interested in moving all your beautiful photos to Google Photos, especially because of the unlimited storage space that Google brings to the table.
 However, shifting to a different cloud service has always been a confusing task for many.
 But don’t worry, as we’ll let you know exactly how to transfer photos from iCloud to Google Photos.

 Download Photos from iCloud and Upload to Google Photos